diecatiamonteiro/final-project-mern/README.md

    - Media links (YouTube, SoundCloud, etc.)
    - Revenue split, opening hours, performance times (for venues)
    - Availability calendar (but cannot book)
-5. Cannot book Artist/Venue or contact them via email form.
+5. Cannot book artist/venue or contact them via email form.
 6. When tries to book, a toast appears asking guest user to log in to make a booking.
 7. When tries to favourite, a toast appears asking guest user to log in to add a favourite.

 #### Favourites Flow

-📌 **User favourites an artist/venue**
+📌 **Registered user favourites an artist/venue**

-1. Navigates to Find Artists or Find Venues page, or individual artist/venue page.
+1. Navigates to homepage in Featured section, or to Find Artists/Venues page, or individual artist/venue page.
 2. Clicks heart icon.
 3. Success toast appears.
 4. The favourite is saved.
-5. Navigates to Favourites page.
+5. Navigates to My Favourites page.
-6. Sees list of saved artists and venues.
+6. Sees list of saved artists and venues grouped by type.

-📌 **User removes a favourite**
+📌 **Registered user removes a favourite**

-1. Navigates to Favourites page.
+1. Navigates to My Favourites page.
-2. Clicks the "X" button on an artist/venue.
+2. Clicks the "X" button on an artist/venue card.
 3. Success toast appears.
 4. Artist/venue is removed from favourites.

-#### Communication Flow

-📌 **User contacts another user**

-1. Once a booking is accepted, user navigates to My Gigs and can contact other party via an email form.
-2. User clicks "Message".
-3. A modal pops up with subject and message inputs.
-4. Writes a message in a form with pre-filled sender and receiver emails.
-5. Clicks "Send Message".
-6. The other party receives an email and can reply directly.

-#### Error & Edge Case Flow

 📌 **User tries to book a date that was taken**